 Children at different stages of development need a certain amount of sleep over a 24hr period.

-During the 15-18 month, teething can disrupt sleep; true sleep issues can be teased out if teething pain is controlled-I like to use ibuprofen to help the pain.
+During the 15-18 month, teething can disrupt sleep; true sleep issues can be teased out if teething pain is controlled-I like to use ibuprofen to help the pain; if they are still cranky and tossing and turning with proper dosing, then something else is going on.